cheminfo/eln-docs/docs/30_structural_analysis/mass/structure-and-mf-information.md

 ### Introduction

-This tool allows to calculate the theoretical distribution and monoisotopic mass from a structure as soon as drawn or imported as SMILES code.
+This tool allows you to calculate the theoretical distribution and monoisotopic mass from a structure as soon as it is drawn or imported as a SMILES code.

 **Please use a recent version of Google Chrome!**